-Tonight, now that the moon is in a waning gibbous phase and gone from the sky in early evening, find the Andromeda galaxy, the great spiral galaxy next door to our Milky Way.
+Tonight, since the moon is waning and gone from the sky in early evening, find the Andromeda galaxy, the great spiral galaxy next door to our Milky Way.
 It’s the most distant thing you can see with your eye alone.
 It’s best seen in the evening at this time of year, assuming you’re in the Northern Hemisphere.
 Most people find the galaxy by star-hopping from the constellation Cassiopeia, which is a very noticeable M- or W-shaped pattern on the sky’s dome.
 I learned to find the Andromeda galaxy by star-hopping from the Great Square of Pegasus, to the two graceful streams of stars making up the constellation Andromeda.

 Look at the chart at the top of this post.
 It shows both constellations – Cassiopeia and Andromeda – so you can see the galaxy’s location with respect to both.
 Notice the star Schedar in Cassiopeia.
 It’s the constellation’s brightest star, and it points to the galaxy.